vk12122/bitvijays.github.io-sphinx/docs/LFC-VulnerableMachines.rst

 Others
 ------

+* While downloading files from FTP, make sure that you have set the mode to binary, otherwise downloaded files could be corrupted.

 * It is important to check .profile files also.
 As it might contain scripts which are executed when a user is logged in.
 Also, it might be important to see how a application is storing password.

 * If there's a RCE in some web-application, probably, one of the way to check RCE is to ping your own machine.